shef088/Hospital-Management-System/README.md

 5. **Database Seeding (Very Important):**
     * This process is crucial for the app to work.
 So dont skip this step.
+    * The seeder contains the default email and password for  superuser account which can be then used to create staff or patient accounts on the dashboard.
+    *All patient/Staff created later by superadmin on the superadmin dashboard have their password same as their email address.
+They can later change it through the password reset page one they login.
     * To seed the database with initial data (roles, permissions, departments, and a super admin user), run the seeder script:

 ```bash